mans2singh/GettingAndCleaningDataProject/CodeBook.md

 #### Original selected features list

+Detailed description of the features and the naming convention is available in the **features_info.txt** file in the top level directory of the unzipped UCI data.
-From the feature_info.txt file in the data set the following features were selected based on occurrence of the **mean**, **Mean**, or **std** in the name.
+From the feature_info.txt file, the following features were selected based on occurrence of the **mean**, **Mean**, or **std** in the name.
 The rationale for selecting all the matching fields is that each represents a different measurement.

-Following is the list of selected features.
+Following is the list of selected features:

 >
 tBodyAcc-mean()-X